Mass Communication And Mass Society Syllabus

 This course looks at the social role and importance of modern media of communication and

 culture, from the book to the internet.
 It explores questions like the following:

-a "mass" basis, between people who don't see or even know each other?
+communication happens on a "mass" basis, between people who don't see or even

-Grossberg, Ellen Wartella, and D. Charles Whitney (Sage, 1998); and Corporate Media and
+by Lawrence Grossberg, Ellen Wartella, and D. Charles Whitney (Sage, 1998); and Corporate

-the Threat to Democracy by Robert McChesney (Seven Stories Press, 1997) are available at
+Media and the Threat to Democracy by Robert McChesney (Seven Stories Press, 1997) are

 The following is a list of readings and study questions for each section of the course.

 Tentative dates when the material will be covered are listed after each heading; do the

 readings before the date listed for discussing them in class.
 In each section, the

 "theory" readings are listed first, and the "events" readings second;